memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 cluster, if a new stream is created using the same consumer group, it might continue consuming the message from the same offset where the previous stream stopped.
-You can mitigate this by using different consumer group names or reseting the committed offset via Kafka admin client.
+You can mitigate this by using different consumer group names or resetting the committed offset via Kafka admin client.
 :::

-Previously we mentioend that the `CHECK STREAM` query doesn't modify the committed offsets, which means using `CHECK STREAM` on a stream that already has some offsets committed, can result in executing the transformation on the same message multiple times.
+Previously we mentioned that the `CHECK STREAM` query doesn't modify the committed offsets, which means using `CHECK STREAM` on a stream that already has some offsets committed, can result in executing the transformation on the same message multiple times.
 To demonstrate that first let's stop the stream: